MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/troubleshoot/rdp-error-general-troubleshooting.md

     ```

     ![The tasklist command reports details of a specific process.](../media/troubleshoot-remote-desktop-connections/WPS_tasklist.png)
 5. Look for an entry for the PID number that is associated with the port (from the **netstat** output).
-The services or processes that are associated with that PID appear on the right.
+The services or processes that are associated with that PID appear on the right column.
 6. If an application or service other than Remote Desktop Services (TermServ.exe) is using the port, you can resolve the conflict by using one of the following methods:
       - Configure the other application or service to use a different port (recommended).
       - Uninstall the other application or service.